-Wireless Internet is available throughout the IIT Main Campus; see the wireless coverage map.
-The Office of Technology Services manages and maintains the network to provide the best possible service to all users.
+Wireless Internet is available throughout the IIT Main Campus; see the Wireless Coverage Map.
 This page provides links to view live status of wireless service on campus and information on how to use the system effectively.

-There are four OTS-managed network connections (SSIDs) on Main Campus:
+There are six OTS-managed network connections (SSIDs) on Main Campus:

 - SSID IIT-WiFi supports 802.11a/g/n

-- SSID IIT-Console supports gaming systems in IIT Housing.
+- SSID IIT-Console supports gaming systems in IIT residence halls

 Average Daily Internet Traffic on Main Campus